Bentley-Cellular-Adaptive-Behaviour-Lab/VE-cadherin-Patch-Classification/README.md

 The software was used to 1) manually classify VE-cadherin junctional patterns in individual square patches of 3D confocal image z-stacks of blood vessels aswell as 2) automatically extract and quantify morphological features of segmented objects in the patches.

+**Please note that the software was designed collaboratively between Bentley and Philippides so that parameters such as: patch size, definition of small/large objects, object properties to display such as wiggliness, hand classification classes), etc; were co-designed for the problem at hand.
+While they have proved useful in other studies if you need to vary parameters, or if you would like help to characterise a particular feature or texture you see in patches (see Section 7), please get in touch via [maybe set up an email?] as we may be able to help.
+Likewise, if you have suggestions for features (see eg section 6) get in touch.
+And finally, if you do use the software, we’d be grateful if you could email XX to let us know.**

 ## Initial Setup

 1. **Set Path:** To let Matlab know where to look for commands, the path to the source code must be set.
 Open Matlab and click ‘Set Path’ in the Home tab.
 In the window that pops up click ‘Add with Subfolders…’ and navigate to the folder where the source code is then save and close.
 This only needs to be done once.